SkeldJS/Hindenburg/README.md

 **Default:** `false`

 ### `reactor.allowExtraMods`
-Whether to allow clients to join with mods that are not defined in the `reactor.mod` record.
+Whether to allow clients to join with mods that are not defined in the `reactor.mods` record.

 ### `reactor.requireHostMods`